ngruixin/stable_signature/README.md

 Refer to the section on "Generate Watermarked Images" in `decoding.ipynb` for the code used to generate the train/validation datasets.

 Refer to the section on "Watermark Detector" in `decoding.ipynb` for the code used for training.
-Currently, the model achieves % accuracy and an f1-score of X on the validation set of 1000 images when trained for 1 epoch.
+Currently, the model achieves 90.7% accuracy and an f1-score of 0.927 on the validation set of 1000 images when trained for 1 epoch.

 ### Watermark Remover
 The watermark remover was trained to remove watermarks from a given image by finetuning the LDM decoder.